IreneKilgannon/pands-weekly-tasks/README.md

-# pands-weekly-tasks
+# Pands Weekly Tasks

+Author: Irene Kilgannon

 This respository contains the weekly tasks assignments for the module, Programming and Scripting for the H. Dip in Science in Data Analytics, Atlantic Technological University.

 The overall aim of programming and scripting module is to teach the basics of Python programming.

-Eight tasks were assigned.
+Eight tasks were assigned and each task was written in python.
 Some of the trickier assignments that needed more explanatory comments have a corresponding Jupyter notebook as shown in the table below.

 | Week |File.py |Jupyter notebook (if any)|